microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIImport.md

 ```

 ### -Id
-Id of the import to return.
+ID of the import to return.

 ```yaml
 Type: Guid